-- Garden cress is widely used in soups, salads and sandwiches.
-This is one of the varieties restaurant owners may want to obtain to add color and flavor to their offerings.
+- Curled cress is widely used in soups, salads and sandwiches.
+This is one of the varieties restaurant owners may want to obtain to add texture and flavor to their offerings.

 - Basil is another wonderful example of a commonly used herb.
 Just about every pasta dish includes basil, and it’s a common ingredient in a variety of salads.
 Again, restaurant owners may interested in basil, but cooks of all sorts value the taste of fresh basil in their foods.

-- Beet microgreens are in demand when a splash of color is needed to liven up a dish.
+- Beet, amaranth, and chard microgreens are in demand when a splash of color is needed to liven up a dish, but they can also be very challenging to grow.
 They’re commonly used as a garnish in addition to being a great salad ingredient.